eg013ra1n/rtspmedia/README.md

 MaxFiles = 10
 ```

-## License

-Specify your license here or state that it's available in the LICENSE file.

 ## Contributions

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss proposed changes.